TrackPolitics logoTrackPolitics

 Financial Interests

-Declares two financial interests: gifts, benefits and hospitality from UK sources; and miscellaneous interests.
+Declared financial interests include gifts, benefits and hospitality from UK sources (1 entry) and miscellaneous interests (1 entry).

 Generated 21 February 2026